|

 in the Rain (1952), on June 4 and 5.
 Gene Kelly and Debbie Reynolds

-starred in this highly acclaimed musical romantic comedy, which most recently
+starred in this highly acclaimed musical romantic comedy.
+Three weeks

-25 and 26, Jeanette MacDonald and Nelson Eddy sang in their first film
+later, on June 25 and 26, Jeanette MacDonald and Nelson Eddy sang in their

 Marietta (1935).